 First, the goal is to understand the psychology behind overspending habits, and second, begin to alter the routine to change the habit.

 Do this, and not only will you be better off financially in the short term.
-Your future self and your future finances are guaranteed to thank you.
+Thanks to your strategy for knowing how to stop spending money, your future self and your future finances are guaranteed to thank you.